Prince Philip has infection and will stay in London hospital for several days, palace says

 Prince Philip was taken to the hospital last Tuesday after "feeling unwell," Buckingham Palace said.

-On Monday, his grandson Prince William said the 99-year-old was doing "OK" and hospital staff were "keeping an eye on him."
+On Monday, his grandson, Prince William, said the 99-year-old was doing "OK" and hospital staff were "keeping an eye on him."

 Prince William made the remarks during a visit to a vaccination center in Norfolk, England, on Monday.